 High-Efficiency Home Air Filters

-These guys remove 85% of air pollutants in your home.
-Not only will high-efficiency home air filters aid in reducing allergy symptoms, they also help your HVAC systems work more efficiently, ultimately lowering energy costs which could save you money on heating and cooling bills year after year.
+These bad boys remove 85% of air pollutants in your home.
+Not only will high-efficiency home air filters help with reducing allergy symptoms, they also help your HVAC systems work more efficiently, ultimately lowering energy costs which could save you money on heating and cooling bills year after year.

 Standard Pleated Media Home Air Filters

-These are your more standard home air filters and can be found at nearly all home improvement stores.
+These are your more familiar home air filters and can be found at nearly all home improvement stores.
 While pleated home air filters may cost less, they also have to be changed more often – every one to three months versus once a year like the whole-home HEPA and high-efficiency air filters.
-Since HEPA home air filters can cost you between $60 and $100, for annual cost you’re looking at six with one, half a dozen with the other.
-Standard pleated air filters can destroy up to 45% of your home’s air pollutants and the most important factor is the number of pleats per foot.
-The more pleats, the better the air flow, and the cleaner your famiy’s air will be.
+Since HEPA home air filters can cost you between $60 and $100, for annual cost you’re looking at nearly the same price.
+Standard pleated air filters can remove up to 45% of your home’s air pollutants and the most important factor is the number of pleats per foot.
+The higher number of pleats, the better the air flow, and the cleaner your famiy’s air will be.

 Basic Fiberglass Home Air Filters

-The flat, fiberglass air filters are the most plain type of filters.
-These filters do not usually improve your home’s air quality; instead, they were intended to protect the heating and air conditioning equipment from having larger contaminants infiltrate the system and harm the parts.
+The flat, fiberglass air filters are the most basic type of filters.
+These filters do not usually better your indoor air quality; instead, they were intended to guard the heating and air conditioning equipment from having larger contaminants infiltrate the system and damage the parts.
 As a result, they remove less than 10% of pollutants in your indoor air, but you can purchase them for about $1 each.

 If you need help deciding which air filter is the best fit for you home, give Aramendia Plumbing, Heating and Air a call today and we will talk you through all the options and help you decide which air filter is best for your home’s air.